AmulyaK4/Cognizant_Digital_Nurture_4.0-JAVA-FSE_Upskilling_Learning_Program/README.md

-# Cognizant_Digital_Nurture_4.0-JAVA-FSE_Upskilling_Learning_Program

-This repository contains practical exercises and learning tasks from the Cognizant Digital Nurture 4.0 – Java Full Stack Engineer (FSE) Upskilling Learning Program.
+This repository hosts practical exercises and learning activities from the Cognizant Digital Nurture 4.0 – Java Full Stack Engineer (FSE) Upskilling Learning Program.
+It’s designed to help build hands-on skills across key areas of full-stack Java development.

 📁 Repository Structure

 🔹 Module 1: Front-End Technologies

-HTML5: Fundamentals and structure of web pages
+HTML5: Basics of webpage structure and markup

-CSS3: Styling and layout techniques
+CSS3: Styling techniques and layout design

-JavaScript: Core JavaScript concepts and programming
+JavaScript: Essential programming concepts and scripting

-Bootstrap 5: Building responsive and mobile-first interfaces
+Bootstrap 5: Creating responsive and mobile-friendly web pages

 🔹 Module 2: Database Management

-ANSI SQL using MySQL: Writing and optimizing SQL queries using MySQL
+ANSI SQL with MySQL: Writing and optimizing SQL queries using MySQL

 🔹 Module 3: Core Java

-Core Java: Java programming basics, object-oriented programming, and core concepts
+Core Java: Fundamentals of Java programming, including object-oriented principles

-📝 Exercise Workflow

-Exercises were sourced from the official public repository of the Cognizant Digital Nurture 4.0 Java FSE program.

-Each problem statement was thoroughly reviewed and solved using concepts learned in the corresponding module.

-Solutions were tested, refined, and organized into well-structured folders for easy navigation and review.
+📝 How the Exercises Were Completed

+The exercises included here were taken from the official Cognizant Digital Nurture 4.0 Java FSE program repository.
+Each task was carefully reviewed, and solutions were crafted based on the concepts covered in each module.
+All solutions have been tested and organized neatly into respective folders for easy access and review.

-🚀 How to Use This Repository
+🚀 Getting Started with This Repository

 1)Clone the repository:

 git clone https://github.com/AmulyaK4/Cognizant-Digital-Nurture-4.0-JAVA-FSE-Upskilling-Learning-Program.git
-Navigate to the relevant module folder where you want to practice or review exercises.
+Navigate to the module folder where you'd like to practice or explore exercises.

-2)Open the code files in your preferred IDE or text editor.
+2)Open the code files using your favorite IDE or code editor.

-3)Run or compile Java programs using your IDE or command line.
+3)Run or compile Java programs directly within your IDE or via the command line.

-4)For database exercises, use MySQL Workbench or any MySQL client to run SQL queries.
+4)For database-related tasks, use MySQL Workbench or any other MySQL client to execute SQL queries.

-5)Explore and modify code to deepen your understanding.
+5)Feel free to experiment and tweak the code to deepen your learning experience